 - Pregnant women.

 - People with a poor immune system.
-For example, people with leukaemia, with HIV/AIDS, taking steroid medication or chemotherapy.
+For example, people with leukaemia, with HIV/AIDS, taking steroid medication or having chemotherapy.

 - People with heart or lung disease.